 - Document verifications: Document verification typically requires a user to take a photo or upload documents such as a government-issued ID, business documents, or other supplemental documents.
 This usually forms the bedrock of most verification processes.

 - Database verifications: Database verifications allow you to cross check user-supplied information against third-party databases, such as DMV records and IRS records, which can help you determine whether the individual exists in these databases.

 - Device signals: Device signals such as the user’s IP address, device fingerprint, meta data, GPS data, and whether or not a user is leveraging a VPN to mask their location can all offer additional insight as to whether the person is who they say they are.

 - Biometric authentication: In instances where selfie verification is used for identity authentication purposes, it may be prudent to pair it with other forms of biometric authentication.
-This can include fingerprint or retinal scans, amongst other techniques.

 - Behavioral signals: This includes signals such as hesitation or distraction events, mouse movement, keyboard strokes, and the use of developer tools like copy and paste, each of which helps to inform the system as to whether or not an action is being completed by a living person.

 Here at Persona, we understand both the value offered by selfie identity verifications, as well as its potential limitations.
 We’ve baked this understanding into our Verifications solution in order to offer the most robust tool possible.

 Verify your users and customers in the way that makes sense for your business, whether that involves selfie verification or not.
 Leverage Dynamic Flow to implement progressive risk segmentation and introduce (or scale back) friction on a case-by-case basis.
 Automate as much or as little of your processes as you see fit.

 Interested in learning more?
 Start for free or get a demo today.